 The U.S. population has become more diverse and community-defined evidence has gained necessity and credibility.
 However, there is still room to continue building

 Hosted by the National Network to Eliminate Disparities in Behavioral Health (NNED), this virtual roundtable will explore this potential for broad partnerships to build the evidence of effectiveness for behavioral health best practices in diverse communities.
 Engaging evaluators with expertise in culturally-responsive and equitable evaluation can amplify the efforts of CBOs to best serve the needs and help tell the stories of diverse communities.
 Panelists will provide a brief history of community-defined evidence and practices in behavioral and mental health, and recognize evidence on a spectrum.
 They will also discuss strategic partnerships to enhance practice and model the way to continue bringing community-defined evidence practice to the national stage.
-The virtual roundtable will be held March 6,
+The virtual roundtable was held March 6,

 - Determine benefits of building the evidence for community and promising practices